• Skip to primary navigation

 2. Switch the Instant Pot on to sauté normal.

-3. Add the barley and the milk to the Instant Pot just to heat it up a bit then switch it off within 5 minutes.
+3. Add the barley and 1.5 litres of milk to the Instant Pot just to heat it up a bit then switch it off within 5 minutes.
 Now press the slow cook button, close the lid, turn the valve to venting position, set the time for 2.30 hours and forget it.

 4. When the Instant Pot beeps, open the lid and stir gently from the bottom.
 You would see that the grains are puffed up and are sticky and chewy.
 There would still be some milk on top.